Xianhang/EDSC-pytorch/README.md

 Usage
 ---
 We provide two versions of our model.
 The `EDSC_s` model was trained to generate the midpoint (in time) of the two input frames.
-And you can either choose the `l1` or the `lf` model.
+And you can either choose the `l1` or the `lf` model for distortion and perceptual quality, respectively.

 We are good to run